igm503/PyRay/README.md

 # TODO
-- Some Sort of Support for external scene formats
+- Support for external mesh files
-- Transparency
+- Camera views inside triangle meshes should consider refraction (this currently works for spheres)